Average

 -

-Brew fresh coffee, then place it in the refrigerator until cold, about 30 minutes.
+Brew Fresh Coffee, then place it in the refrigerator until cold (approx. 30 minutes)

 -